Skip to content

 Benefits of Report Registration:

-• Customize reports as per MRM, Fair Lending, Business, and Development requirements.
+• Customize reports to meet MRM, Fair Lending, Business, and Development requirements.

-• Add multiple reports to create use-case specific dashboards.
+• Use multiple reports to create use-case-specific dashboards while running jobs.

 • Track all modifications and enable enhanced version management.